Cyndra-project/cyndra/cargo-cyndra/README.md

 USAGE:
     cargo-cyndra [OPTIONS] <SUBCOMMAND>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

 OPTIONS:
-        --api-url <api-url>
-            Run this command against the api at the supplied url [env: cyndra_API=]
+        --api-url <API_URL>                        run this command against the api at the supplied url (allows targeting a custom deployed instance for this command only) [env: cyndra_API=]
+    -h, --help                                     Print help information

-        --name <name>                              Specify the name of the project (overrides crate name) --working-directory <working-directory>    Specify the working directory [default: .]
+        --name <NAME>                              Specify the name of the project (overrides crate name) -V, --version                                  Print version information
+        --working-directory <WORKING_DIRECTORY>    Specify the working directory [default: .]

 SUBCOMMANDS:
-    auth      create user credentials for the cyndra platform delete    delete the latest deployment for a cyndra project deploy    deploy a cyndra project
+    auth          create user credentials for the cyndra platform delete        delete this cyndra service
+    deploy        deploy a cyndra service
-    help      Prints this message or the help of the given subcommand(s) init      create a new cyndra project
+    deployment    manage deployments of a cyndra service help          Print this message or the help of the given subcommand(s) init          create a new cyndra service
     login         login to the cyndra platform
-    logs      view the logs of a cyndra project run       run a cyndra project locally
+    logs          view the logs of a deployment in this cyndra service run           run a cyndra service locally
-    status    view the status of a cyndra project
+    status        view the status of a cyndra service
 ```

 ### Subcommand: `init`